arshdeep821/STATIC_TIME_COMPLEXITY_CALCULATOR/README.md

 1. Make sure to have python or python3 installed on computer
 2. Clone Repository
-3. Create a python file in root directory that consists of functions you want to know the time complexity of
+3. Create a python file in root directory that consists of functions you want to know the time complexity of (make sure params have types of str, int, List, Tuple, Set, Dict)
-4. Go to main.py in the root directory of the project
+4. Open a terminal that is in the root directory of the project and run **python main.py** or if you have a mac then **python3 main.py**
-5. Add the **file path** to the function *do_from_file(file_path)*
+5. You will be prompted to enter the file name of the file you are trying to analyzer, please add it and click enter
-6. Open a terminal that is in the root directory of the project and run **python main.py** or if you have a mac then **python3 main.py**
+6. A list of complexities should be rendered along side function details

 ### Example: